 (Article 230 of the Directive 2009/138/EC)

-Decision on the application and transitional plan to extend the scope of a partial internal model
+Decision on the application and transitional plan to extend the scope of a partial internal model used for the calculation of the consolidated group Solvency Capital Requirement

-(1) Articles 208 IM6 to 210 IM8 shall apply to the decision on an application to use an internal model to calculate the consolidated group Solvency Capital Requirement.

-(2) After due consultation with the other supervisory authorities as set out in Article 329 IMG3 (2) to (5), the group supervisor shall make its own decision on the application.
+1. After consulting the other supervisory authorities as set out in Article 329 IMG3 (1) and (2), the group supervisor shall make its own decision on the application.
 The group supervisor shall provide its decision to the participating insurance or reinsurance undertaking and the other supervisory authorities involved in the assessment of the application.
 The decision shall be written in an official language of the Member State of the group supervisor.

-(3) Where the supervisory authorities involved in the assessment of the application comprise supervisory authorities from more than one Member State, the group supervisor shall, after consultation with the other supervisory authorities and with the group itself, provide the decision referred to in paragraph 1 in another language most commonly understood by the other supervisory authorities involved.
+3. Where the supervisory authorities involved in the assessment of the application comprise supervisory authorities from more than one Member State, the group supervisor shall, after consultation with the other supervisory authorities and with the group itself, provide the decision referred to in paragraph 2 in another language most commonly understood by the other supervisory authorities involved.

-(4) After due consultation with the other supervisory authorities within the college of supervisors, the group supervisor may require the participating insurance or reinsurance undertaking applying for the approval of the internal model to submit a realistic transitional plan to extend the scope of the internal model at group level, in which case Article 210 IM8 shall apply in relation to that transitional plan.
+4. After consulting the other supervisory authorities as set out in Article 329 IMG3 (1) and (2), the group supervisor may require the applicant to submit a realistic transitional plan to extend the scope of the internal model.

+5. When an internal model has been approved under Article 230 of Directive 2009/138/EC for the purpose of the calculation of the consolidated group Solvency Capital Requirement, any subsequent application for permission to use the same internal model for calculating the Solvency Capital Requirement of insurance and reinsurance undertakings in the group shall follow the procedure laid down in Article 231 of Directive 2009/138/EC.

 Article 330bis